Learning HCX-Part 9: Testing HCX Bulk Migration

 Learning HCX-Part 2-HCX Enterprise Deployment & Configuration

-In this post, we will learn how to deploy the HCX Enterprise appliance on-premises and touch down on the basic configuration.
+In this post, we will learn how to deploy the HCX Enterprise appliance on-premises and perform initial configuration.

 By default, the HCX ENT appliance is deployed with 12 GB of RAM, 4 vCPUs, and 60 GB of HDD.